 - Get an Easy Card – Taiwan’s rechargeable transport card that you can easily use to tap and go on buses and local trains.
 You can buy (and top up) your Easy Card at any convenience store islandwide.

-- If you want to visit Turtle Island, book a tour in advance.
+- If you want to visit Turtle Island, make sure to book a tour well in advance.
 A special permit is required to visit the island, and daily visitors are limited to 1800 people.